-What to Do in Orlando Besides the Theme Parks
+Experiencing Orlando Outside of the Theme Parks

 Working Out Transportation

 If you are leaving the main resort areas of Orlando, look up driving directions in advance to find out if you'll be encountering tolls.
 Some of the toll roads do not accept cash.
 If you do not get a package or pay online, you'll get the cost of your tolls plus a fine charged to your credit card through the rental car company when you get home.
-Yep, even the Frogs make rookie mistakes sometimes.
+Yep, even we make rookie mistakes sometimes.
 But the good news is that you can learn from our mistakes and avoid headaches.
-Ribbit!
 You might also find alternate routes that avoid tolls.
 They may make for a slightly longer ride, but if you budget the driving time, you'll be good.

 Things to Do in Orlando Near the Theme Parks and Resorts